 The easiest way to do it is if you have extra money in your checking or savings bank account and can make the contribution before you file your tax return.
 However, if the only money you’d be able to put in is from your tax refund, you’re not out of luck.
 You can include a planned contribution on your tax return as long as you put the money into your IRA by April 15th.
 Note that refunds can take 2-3 weeks to process, so you really want to file your return by mid-March if you’d need your refund money to do this.

 Boost Your Investments

 Whether or not you can get an extra deduction for this year, investing for the future is almost always a good thing.
 You can get ahead on next year’s IRA contributions, open a taxable brokerage account, or leave the money in your checking account so you can boost your 401(k) contributions at work.
 If you choose a tax-deductible retirement account, that will help you boost your refund next year.

 Get the latest updates, offers and helpful financial tips.

-Increase Your Rainy Day Fund
+Increase Your Emergency Fund

-Do you have enough in savings to cover unexpected car or home repairs, medical bills, or a job loss?
+Do you have enough savings to cover unexpected car or home repairs, medical bills, or a job loss?
 If not, pretending you never got a tax refund and stuffing it into savings is a smart move.